The latest and greatest in The Mile High City.

 Hilton Garden Inn Union Station

 Denver’s Union Station neighborhood will soon be home to a twelve-story Hilton Garden Inn.
-The 233-room hotel will open in late 2016 and feature a rooftop amenity deck, 5,000 square feet of meeting space and a hotel restaurant located within a Denver Historic Landmark.
+The 233-room hotel will open in early 2018 and feature a rooftop amenity deck, 5,000 square feet of meeting space and a hotel restaurant located within a Denver historic landmark.

 The century-old hotel and iconic jazz hotspot in Denver’s historic Five Points neighborhoods will be renovated and expanded to include 105 rooms.

-More than 250 restaurants opened in Denver in 2015, and four Denver chefs were semifinalists for the prestigious 2016 James Beard Awards, including Fruitions’s Alex Seidel and Acorn’s Steven Redzikowski, who was further honored as a Nominee.
+More than 220 restaurants opened in Denver in 2016, and two Denver chefs were semifinalists for the prestigious 2017 James Beard Awards, including Fruitions’s Alex Seidel and Acorn’s Steven Redzikowski, who was further honored as a Nominee.
 Denver has seen explosive growth in dining options, with new chef-driven restaurants, brew-houses, gastro pubs and farm-to-table fine dining springing up in a series of neighborhoods; and renowned culinary guide, Zagat, named Denver the third “Hottest Food City” of 2016.

 Denver Union Station

-Denver’s historic train terminal reopened in July 2014 with ten new restaurants, bars and fine retailers.
+Denver’s historic train terminal reopened in July 2014 with 10 new restaurants, bars and fine retailers.
 Local powerhouse chef Jennifer Jasinski (2013 James Beard Award Best Chef Southwest and 2016 James Beard Award Semifinalist for Outstanding Chef) opened Stoic & Genuine, a seafood-centric restaurant in the tradition of Grand Central Station’s Oyster Bar.
-In 2017, Jasinski will open her fifth Denver concept, Ultreia – a tapas restaurant, in Union Station.
+In 2017, Jasinski will open her highly anticipated fifth Denver concept, Ultreia – a tapas restaurant, in Denver Union Station.

-Alex Seidel (2016 James Beard Award Semifinalist for Best Chef: Southwest) opened Mercantile dining & provision, featuring food items from his farm located in nearby Larkspur, CO.
+Alex Seidel (2016 & 2017 James Beard Award Semifinalist for Best Chef: Southwest) owns Mercantile dining & provision, featuring food items from his farm located in nearby Larkspur, CO.
 Homegrown brunch hotspot, Snooze, brings energy, creativity and delicious food to the morning.
 Snooze features iconic pancakes, morning cocktails and a huge patio.

-Union Station also includes the Terminal Bar, situated in the station’s old ticket window and featuring more than 30 Colorado beers on tap.
-The Terminal Bar recently opened a second outpost on the opposite end of the grand hall as well as The Plaza Beer Garden.
-Cocktail lovers can enjoy hand crafted libations in The Cooper Lounge, which made Playboy’s list of 2015 Best Bars in America, overlooking the grand hall.
-The Kitchen Next Door, a branch of the Kitchen restaurant group, is also located in Union Station.
+Denver Union Station also includes Terminal Bar, situated in the station’s old ticket window and featuring more than 30 Colorado beers on tap.
+Terminal Bar recently opened a second outpost on the opposite end of the grand hall as well as Plaza Beer Garden.
+Cocktail lovers can enjoy hand crafted libations in Cooper Lounge, which was named Bon Appetit’s “Most Posh Bar in a Train Station,” overlooking the grand hall.
+Next Door, a branch of The Kitchen Restaurant Group, is also located in Denver Union Station.

 LoDo (Lower Downtown)